 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 If you’re in the market for an essential oil diffuser, you may have noticed the plethora of products from which you can choose.
-At BestReviews, we recognize the dilemma that situation creates for consumers, and we’re here to help.

-And if you’d like to learn more about the benefits of essential oils and aromatherapy in general, please continue reading this shopping guide.
+Check out our favorite essential oil diffusers and what set them apart from the rest.
+If you’d like to learn more about the benefits of essential oils and aromatherapy in general, please continue reading this shopping guide.

 Many people use essential oil diffusers simply to add a pleasant background fragrance to a room.
 But for practitioners of aromatherapy, the use of different essences goes beyond simple air-freshening.